 How Does the S&P 500 Compare to the Nasdaq?

 When someone talks about investing in “The Nasdaq” they could mean one of two things.

 On one hand, they could be referring to the Nasdaq Composite Index, which tracks every company that’s listed on the tech-heavy Nasdaq stock exchange.
 On the other hand, they could mean the popular Nasdaq-100 Index which, as you may have guessed it, tracks 100 of the largest companies listed on the Nasdaq.

 Both the Nasdaq 100 and Nasdaq Composite are market-cap weighted like the S&P 500.
 However, the Nasdaq 100 doesn’t include any financial companies.
-Here’s how SPX and QQQ (a popular Nasdaq-100 index fund) have performed over the past 5 years.
+Here’s how SPX and QQQ (a popular Nasdaq-100 index fund) have performed over a variety of periods up to five years.